Broker Check

 In many cases, you will run into questions that are tricky to answer.
 Should we sell the house while we are still married or after the divorce?
 Can I afford to keep the house?
 How much of this 401(k) is actually a community, asset and how much is separate?
 These are all questions that need to be answered with careful analysis.

-Your financial expert may meet with you individually, as a couple, or in work sessions with your attorneys or MHP.
+Your financial expert may meet with you individually, as a couple, or in work sessions with your attorneys.

 Learn more about Divorce Financial Advisors